-(2) A field investigation may be performed if determined necessary by the Executive Director.
+(2) A field investigation may be performed if determined necessary by the Executive Director in order to obtain additional information and evidence.

-(3) If the Executive Director determines that the charges are corroborated by evidence, a written notice and explanation of the charge shall be forwarded to the person or firm against whom the charge is made and a response is requested of the person or firm so charged to show compliance with all lawful requirements for retention of the license.
+(3) If the Executive Director determines that the charges are corroborated by evidence, a written notice and explanation of the charge shall be forwarded to the person or business against whom the charge is made and a response requested, within 15 days, to show compliance with G.S.
+89C and the rules of the Board for retention of the license.
 Notice of the charge and of the alleged facts or alleged conduct shall be given personally or by certified mail, return receipt request.

-(4) After preliminary evidence has been obtained, the matter shall be referred to the Board's review committee which is made up of the following individuals:
+(4) After preliminary evidence has been obtained, the matter shall be referred to the Board's review committee, made up of the following individuals:

-(A) one member of the Board who is licensed in the respective profession,
+(A) one member of the Board who is licensed in the respective profession;

-(B) the legal counsel of the Board, and
+(B) the legal counsel of the Board; and

-(C) the Executive Director of the Board.
+(C) the Executive Director of the Board or Assistant Executive Director if designated by the Executive Director.

-(5) Upon review of the available evidence, the review committee shall present to the Board a written recommendation that:
+(5) Upon review of the evidence, the review committee shall:

-(A) the charge be dismissed as unfounded or trivial;
+(A) recommend that the Board dismiss the charge as unfounded or trivial;

-(B) when the charge is admitted as true, the Board accept the admission of guilt by the person charged and order that person not to commit in the future the specific act or acts admitted and also not to violate any of the provisions of the Board Rules or the statutes at any time in the future;
+(B) when the charge is admitted as true, recommend that the Board accept the admission of guilt by the person charged and order that person not to commit in the future the specific act or acts admitted and also not to violate any of the provisions of the Board rules or the statutes at any time in the future;

-(C) the charge, whether admitted or denied, be presented to the full Board for a hearing and determination by the Board on the merits of the charge in accordance with the substantive and procedural requirements of the provisions of Section .1400 of this Chapter and the provisions of G.S.
+(C) present the charge, whether admitted or denied, to the full Board for a hearing and determination by the Board on the merits of the charge in accordance with the substantive and procedural requirements of the provisions of Section .1400 of this Chapter and the provisions of G.S.
 150B; or

-(D) whether the charge is admitted or denied, the Board give notice to the licensee of a contemplated action as set out in Rule .1403(b) of this Chapter.
+(D) whether the charge is admitted or denied, give written notice to the licensee that: